gvwilson/thirdbit/src/fiction/iffy/index.md

 "They failed,"
 Doctor Johel said bleakly.
 "They weren't ready,
-but honestly,
+but they didn't know if they ever would be, and things were getting worse faster than anyone had predicted.
-they didn't know if they ever would be, and things were getting worse faster than anyone had predicted.
+They argued for days,
-They argued for a couple of days and finally decided to go for it and hope for the best.
+then decided to go for it and hope for the best.
 I imagine they listened to their favorite music one last time or had one last cup of real coffee and made jokes about seeing each other in the next life,